chiragshiva99/DDW_2d_bonus/README.md

 ### Install Python Packages

 Install the necessary packages for this mini project.
-From the root folder, i.e. `mp_calc`, type the following:
+From the root folder, i.e. `DDW_2d_bonus`, type the following:

 For Windows:
 ```shell